 Due to a rise in the number of reported flu cases and other respiratory viruses, Riley at IU Health is implementing visitor restrictions to protect patients and prevent further spreading.
 View full details.

 The Edward A. Block Family Library at Riley at IU Health offers a variety of services and amenities for patients and families.
-From consumer medical information, books and movies to computers and a place to charge your mobile phone, the Block Family Library is a unique offering among children’s hospitals nationwide—providing patients and families education and entertainment resources to make their time at Riley at IU Health more pleasant.
+The Block Family Library is a unique offering among children’s hospitals nationwide—providing patients and families education and entertainment resources to make their time at Riley at IU Health more pleasant.

 Library resources are available for both inpatients with an orange family pass and outpatients with an armband.
 Items may be checked out of the library for use in the hospital during an inpatient stay.

-The Block Family Library is located on the first floor of Riley at IU Health and has three entrances:
+The Block Family Library is located on the first floor of Riley at IU Health and has two entrances:

 * Health information available at the Edward A. Block Family Library at Riley at IU Health does not replace medical instruction and education provided by a child’s physician and healthcare team.
 Library information supplements the ongoing education efforts of a child’s doctors, nurses and healthcare professionals.
 Library staff cannot provide interpretations, counseling or advice.
 Families should consult their child’s physician if they have questions or concerns.